-If serious adverse or unacceptable side effects are identified during the development of the EGP-437 Combination Product, EyeGate OBG or any other product candidates that we may develop, we may need to abandon or limit our development of EGP-437 Combination Product, EyeGate OBG or such other product candidates.
+If serious adverse or unacceptable side effects are identified during the development of our product candidates, we may need to abandon or limit our development of such product candidates.

 If the EGP-437 Combination Product, EyeGate OBG or any of our other product candidates are associated with serious adverse events or undesirable side effects in clinical trials or have characteristics that are unexpected, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the serious adverse events, undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 Many compounds that initially showed promise in clinical or early stage testing for treating ophthalmic disease have later been found to cause side effects that prevented further development of the compound.